 Every member is vital to sustaining an effective organization.
 Your dues allow the organization to continue its commitment to the feed industry in Montana.
 The funds raised through membership and industry sponsorships are used to provide scholastic scholarships.
 Funds are also used to cosponsor (along with the Montana State University) the Montana Nutrition Conference meeting held in Bozeman, Montana every year in April where the scholarships are awarded.

-We award two scholarships to MSU students who have been interviewed by MFA members.
-One scholarship is awarded to tan animal science major in honor of Dr. John Paterson; the second is awarded to a student in the Ag Marketing field with emphasis in Agri-Business.
+We award two scholarships to MSU Undergraduate students who have been interviewed by MFA members.
+One scholarship is awarded to an animal science major in honor of Dr. John Paterson; the second is awarded to a student in the Ag Marketing field with emphasis in Agri-Business.

 Montana Feed Association Membership Benefits